JasonHorsleyTech/resume/src/uploadable/SpotOn - Resume.md

 * **Game Prototyping:** Developed proof-of-concept educational games using Unity and GameMaker8.
 * **Interactive Design:** Conceptualized and created a desktop tool to transform static books into interactive e-books.

 ---

+## Lessons

+#### Be kind, not nice.

+At Pubbly, I had the responsibility to manage an outsourced developer from the Philippines.
+While initial progress was smooth, the developer began to lag in productivity.
+Instead of confronting the issue head-on and providing targeted guidance, I chose to sidestep the issue to avoid conflict.
+He missed his deadlines and ultimately lost the job.
+The lesson: I purchased the luxury of "I don't want to upset him" at his own expense.

+Choose kindness over mere niceness.

+#### Data talks

+At MicroVentures, we moved from Laravel monolith to a SPA and API.
+Hooking into vue-router and axios, all requests and navigation events were logged.
+Using only a few tables, we could reconstruct complete site journeys.

+This level of granular tracking was absent when I transitioned ot Shelterluv, a startup with a less mature stack and fragmented tracking systems.
+Bugs were harder to isolate, slower to surface, and twice the time investment to fix.

+We got approval for a "2 sprint rework".
+We prioritized tracking.
+A few months post release, it's clear the investment has paid off, and will only continue to compound.

+#### There's more than you think

+At MicroVentures, one of my early tasks was to decouple Vue pages from a Laravel monolith to create a SPA.
+Initial estimates were optimistic: "No more than a month," we said.
+I was excited to get started.

+As I dug in, I discovered forgotten, yet critical, features that had complex backend dependencies.
+Each discovery inflated the timeline, turning my 'one-month' project into a two-month ordeal.

+The lesson here is twofold:

+* First, no 5 year old codebase is "simple".
+There are features the owner hasn't thought about in years, but once reminded, won't be able to live without.
+An in-depth audit before writing the first line of code is non-negotiable.
+* Second, if the initial scoping feels protracted, consider it a red flag that the project is under-budgeted.
+Scoping is an early warning system.

+---

 ## Personal